Niche Guides / Writing

 Pros and Cons of Email Marketing for Writing Bloggers

-- Pros: Email newsletters allow you to build a loyal audience, promote your products or services directly, and provide exclusive content to subscribers.
+• Pros: Email newsletters allow you to connect directly with your audience, build a loyal following, and promote your writing services and products.

 5. Consulting and Coaching Services